Ernest Cole (photographer): Early life

 Cole was a black South African, born in Eersterust in Pretoria, in 1940.
 His original family name was Kole and he later took the name Cole.
 He left school when the Bantu Education Act was put into place in 1953, and instead completed his diploma via a correspondence course with Wolsey Hall, Oxford.
-He started taking photographs at a very young age, eight years, and in the 1950s was given a camera by a Roman Catholic priest, with which Cole broadened his portfolio.
+He started taking photographs at a very young age, eight years old, and in the 1950s, he was given a camera by a Roman Catholic priest, with which Cole broadened his portfolio.
 As he himself put it: "I quit school in 1957 rather than go along with the 'bantu' education for servitude which had become more strict than before."

 Career

 In 1958, he applied for a job with Drum magazine.
 Jürgen Schadeberg, the picture editor, employed him as his assistant.
 Cole also started a correspondence course with the New York Institute of Photography.

 While working for Drum, Cole began to mingle with other talented young black South Africans—journalists, photographers, jazz musicians, and political leaders in the burgeoning anti-apartheid movement—and became radicalised in his political views.
 He soon decided on a project that entailed recording the evils and daily social effects of apartheid.

 He then worked at the Bantu World newspaper (later renamed The World – now The Sowetan), where he continued his career as a photographer.

 Seeking to leave South Africa, he became re-classified as a "Coloured," not "Black" because he was able to fool the authorities.
 As a result, he was able to leave for New York City in 1966.
 He secretly took his apartheid project prints with him.
 He showed his work to Magnum Photos and this resulted in a publishing deal with publishing rights owned by Random House.
 The resulting book, House of Bondage (1967), was banned in South Africa.

-In the book, Cole writes: "Three-hundred years of white supremacy in South Africa has placed us in bondage, stripped us of our dignity, robbed us of our self-esteem and surrounded us with hate."
+In the book, Cole writes: "Three-hundred years of white supremacy in South Africa have placed us in bondage, stripped us of our dignity, robbed us of our self-esteem and surrounded us with hate."

 Later, Cole received a grant from the Ford Foundation for another book, A study of the Negro family in the rural South and the Negro family in the urban ghetto.
 Although he took a large number of photographs, this project was never completed nor were additional books published.
 As of 2020, photographs from this series began to be scanned and published.

 Cole subsequently moved to Sweden, where he took up filmmaking.
-The apartheid photos he had taken were used extensively by the ANC in their various publications.
+The apartheid photos he had taken were extensively used by the ANC in their various publications.